 From fetch games to agility training to swimming and walks, there is no shortage of activities that will help keep your spaniel healthy, fit and happy.

 Additionally, providing toys for them to play with can also be beneficial not only in terms of physical activity but mentally as well.

 With the right amount of care and attention, you’ll be able to enjoy spending time with your faithful companion while they live a long and fulfilling life by your side.

-- The Role of Consistency in Spaniel Training
+- The Importance of Consistency and Patience in Cavalier King Charles Spaniel Training